-Detective Carl Mørck has received a bottle that holds an old and decayed message written in blood.
-It’s a cry for help from two young brothers, tied and bound in a boathouse by the sea.
-After floating in the ocean for years before turning up, the bottle sat forgotten, unopened, on a police department windowsill, before the seal was cracked and the gruesome message, written in Danish, was analyzed.
+Detective Carl Mørck holds in his hands a bottle that contains old and decayed message, written in blood.
+It is a cry for help from two young brothers, tied and bound in a boathouse by the sea.
 Could it be real?
 Who are these boys, and why weren’t they reported missing?
 Could they possibly still be alive?

-Carl’s investigation will force him to cross paths with a woman stuck in a desperate marriage: Her husband refuses to tell her where he goes, how long he will be away, what he does while he’s gone—or even what he does for a living.
-Isolated after choosing him over family and friends, she waits for days on end, and when he returns she must endure his wants, his moods, his threats.
+Carl’s investigation will force him to cross paths with a woman stuck in a desperate marriage- her husband refuses to tell her where he goes, what he does, how long he will be away.
+For days on end she waits, and when he returns she must endure his wants, his moods, his threats.
 But enough is enough.
-She will find out the truth, no matter the cost to him—or to herself.
+She will find out the truth, no matter the cost to her husband—or to herself.

 “Adler-Olsen, Denmark’s leading crime fiction author, outdoes his outstanding debut, The Keeper of Lost Causes, with his second Department Q novel.” —Publishers Weekly (starred review)